 It is now also researching an online memorial for World War Two casualties and will also be publishing books on Cardiff and the Blitz later in 2020 and Grangetown's War later in 2021.

 Following the success of our World War One centenary project, the society is busy researching for a project to mark the 80th anniversary of World War Two in Grangetown and the Cardiff Blitz.

-As well as researching war casualties, the society also wants to tell stories of civilian experiences - from rationing, evacuation, life at school and in factories to air raids.
-We will also be telling stories of men and women who served.
+As well as researching war casualties, the society also wants to tell stories of civilian experiences - from rationing, evacuation, life at school and in factories, as well as the Home Guard.
 We are collating memories we have already gathered with local people - but want to record more memories and details of family members who served in different capacities in the war.

 We are already starting to link up with schools and would be interested in hearing from other groups in 2020.